 What Doesn’t Happen in the First 90 Days

-In the early days ($1M to $5M), operations means “logistics.”
-It means ensuring that invoices are sent out, software licenses are paid, and new hires receive laptops.
+In the early days ($1M to $5M), operations means “logistics.”.
+It means working to invoices are sent out, software licenses are paid, and new hires receive laptops.
 This is maintenance work.

 The Fractional COO refuses to do the work because their job is to design the machine that does the work.